Paul1911/Data-Engineering-Project/README.md

 To reproduce this project, follow these simple steps:

 1. Have Docker installed on your system
+2. Get the [dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) from kaggle and paste the creditcard.csv in the data directory
-2. Navigate to the folder of this readme in your terminal
+3. Navigate to the folder of this readme in your terminal
-3. Initialize Airflow with the command "docker compose up airflow-init"
+4. Initialize Airflow with the command "docker compose up airflow-init"
-4. Once the initialization has fininished, enter "docker compose up" to actually start the project
+5. Once the initialization has fininished, enter "docker compose up" to actually start the project
-5. Wait until all services except the Dash container are healthy - check with the command "docker ps" (Dash cannot be healthy at first startup as it does not find any data in the database)
+6. Wait until all services except the Dash container are healthy - check with the command "docker ps" (Dash cannot be healthy at first startup as it does not find any data in the database)
-6. Enter "localhost:8080" in your preferred browser (like you would enter a website) to open the Airflow GUI
+7. Enter "localhost:8080" in your preferred browser (like you would enter a website) to open the Airflow GUI
-7. Enter "airflow" as username and password
+8. Enter "airflow" as username and password
-8. Go to Admin --> Connections --> Add a new record and enter the following:
+9. Go to Admin --> Connections --> Add a new record and enter the following:
   Connection Id = postgres_default
   Connection Type = Postgres
   Host = postgres